ruuddejong-altran/python-c-cpp/docs/example_2.md

 First the functions that are offered by this method must be declared.
 For this we specify their names and addresses in a _method table_.
-This includes the function signature, and optionally its docstrings.
+This table also contains the way arguments are passed to the function, and optionally its docstrings.
 The `METH_VARARGS` flag indicates that the function expects a tuple of positional arguments.
 If we would also require keyword arguments, then we would add the `METH_KEYWORDS` flag, like `METH_VARARGS | METH_KEYWORDS`.